-Over the past week, I have struggled with bout of writer’s block.
-After exhausting my personal repertoire of antidotes, I decided to research what works for others.
+Over the past week, I have struggled with a bout of writer’s block.
+After exhausting my repertoire of antidotes, I decided to research what works for others.
 I’ve assembled the best resources for overcoming writer’s block here.
-From each source, I share the best tip from their recommendations, but there are plenty of other great ideas, so be sure to click-through for more.
+I share the best tip from each source from their recommendations, but there are plenty of other great ideas, so be sure to click through for more.

-Update: Which tip helped me the most to overcome my writer’s block?
+Update: Which tip helped me overcome my writer’s block the most?
 This one.

 What I try to do is write.
 I may write for two weeks ‘the cat sat on the mat, that is that, not a rat,’….
 And it might be just the most boring and awful stuff.
 But I try.
 When I’m writing, I write.
 And then it’s as if the muse is convinced that I’m serious and says, ‘Okay.
 Okay.
 I’ll come.’

 And if you’ve got a writer’s block, you can cure it this evening by stopping whatever you’re writing and doing something else.
 You picked the wrong subject.

 ― Ray Bradbury at The Sixth Annual Writer’s Symposium by the Sea, 2001

 There are several infographics on writer’s block.
 I suppose there is a benefit to switching to the visual mode when the literary part of the brain is struggling.
 Here are a couple of the better ones:

 Best Tip: Change the scenery.